For people who find a tick embedded in their skin

 Much to our relief, the tick tested negative for Lyme disease, Babesia, and Bartonella.
 Much to my daughter’s relief, she didn’t need to take any more herb capsules.
 By knowing the proper procedures for removing ticks, testing them, and preventative treatments helped to reduce our worries about a Lyme disease infection.

 Next Step: Want to learn more about healing Lyme disease?
-Click here to find out about our evening lecture on Getting Rid of Lyme Disease on Monday May 3rd at 6pm in Frederick, MD.
+Click here to learn more about treatment at the Lyme Research & Healing Center in Frederick, Maryland.